Building & Zoning Department

 The Village Administrator is responsible for zoning code review for all building projects in the Village.
 Click here to view the Village of Glendale Zoning Code.
 If you have specific questions about a project you’re considering, please contact Village Administrator David Lumsden by email at dlumsden@glendaleohio.org or by phone at (513) 771-7200.
 Village staff is happy to assist you in planning and obtaining the necessary permits for your project.

-The Village operates its own Building Department.
+The Village of Glendale contracts with National Inspection Corporation for plan review, permitting and inspection services.
 Every year, the Village issues over 100 building permits for projects from re-roofs to complete remodels and additions.

 Exterior building and remodeling projects at properties within the Village of Glendale Historic District are required to undergo an Appropriateness Review before the Glendale Planning & Historic Preservation Commission (also known as Planning Commission).
 Click here for more information on Historic Preservation and Planning Commission.